An optimal control model of mosquito reduction management in a dengue endemic region: Numerical results

 \subsection{Constant control}

-To some reasons, the basic mosquito offspring number $\RM(\uu)$ reflects the hierarchy of endemicity of dengue.
-The higher $\RM(\uu)$, the more rapid mosquito's growth, and therefore the higher the number of dengue incidences.
-In this case, we demonstrate primary impacts of using constant control to $\RM(\uu)$.
-Alongside with this illustration, we show a dependence of $\RM(\nul)$ to some unknown parameters that may be hard to find, or at least hard to estimate.
-Such parameters can be like $p$ (the prevalence probability of mosquito adult to breed indoor) and $\mu$ (the percapita birth rate of eggs).
-The following figures give the illustrations.
+To some reasons, the basic mosquito offspring number $\RM(u)$ reflects the hierarchy of endemicity of dengue.
+The higher $\RM(u)$, the more rapid the mosquito's growth is and therefore, the higher the number of dengue incidences will be.
+Here, we illustrate some impacts of using constant control on the magnitudes of $\RM(u)$.
+Alongside with this illustration, we show the dependence of $\RM(0)$ on some parameters whose numerical values may be hard to estimate.
+Such parameters can be like $p$ (the prevalence probability of mosquito adult to breed indoor) and $\mu$ (the birth rate of eggs).
+Figs.~\ref{fig:rubb} and~\ref{fig:rpbb} give the illustrations.

-From Fig.~\ref{fig:ru}, some conclusions are highlighted.
-It is clear from the figure that $\uu_2$ gives a more significant decrease to nominal of the basic mosquito offspring number compared to $\uu_1$.
-In constant control case, each value of control taken in the set of real positive numbers can roughly represent a negative return.
-A negative return $\uu_1$ of $1$ simply means that, $100\%$ the number of individuals as in the previous step (in day) has to be killed in the current step by Temephos dissemination.
-In practice, this requirement seems hard to achieve due to several arising technical and spatial heterogeneity problems.
-From Fig.~\ref{fig:ru}, a suitable choice of constant control pair in the range $[0,1]\times[0,1]$ still gives insignificant reduction to the number of mosquitoes.
-In an extreme case, killing $100\%$ the number of individuals as in the previous step in both Temephos dissemination and fumigation schemes still arises endemic situation in the observed area.
-However, to achieve the condition $\RM(\uu)<1$, one has to produce a high value of negative return.
-For example, killing $40\%$ (for indoor larvae and $q$ times indoor eggs) and $180\%$ (for adults) as in the previous step will produce $\RM(\uu)\approx 0.9$.
-With the same definition, killing respectively $60\%$ and $120\%$ leads to $\RM(\uu)\lesssim 1$, meaning that there will be a possibility for the mosquito population to be completely eradicated for long time.
+From Fig.~\ref{fig:rubb}, some conclusions are drawn.
+It is clear from the figure that $u_2$ gives a more significant decrease to the magnitude of the basic mosquito offspring number as compared to what $u_1$ does.
+In the constant control case, each value of control taken in the set of real positive numbers can roughly represent a negative return.
+A negative return $u_1$ of $1$ simply means that $100\%$ the number of individuals in the previous time point (in day) has to be killed in the current time point by temephos dissemination.
+In practice, this requirement seems to be hard to achieve due to several technical and spatial heterogeneity problems.
+From Fig.~\ref{fig:rubb}, a suitable choice of the constant control pair in the range $[0,1]\times[0,1]$ still gives insignificant reduction to the number of mosquitoes.
+In an extreme case, killing $100\%$ the number of individuals as in the previous time point using both temephos and fumigation still arises an endemic situation in the observed area.
+However, to achieve the condition $\RM(u)<1$, one has to produce a high value of negative return.
+For example, killing $40\%$ (of indoor larvae and $q$ times indoor eggs) and $180\%$ (of adults) as in the previous time point will produce $\RM(u)\approx 0.9$.
+Similarly, killing respectively $60\%$ and $120\%$ leads to $\RM(u)\lesssim 1$, meaning that there is a possibility for the mosquito population to be completely eradicated in the long run.